stefanwalther/qliksense-extension-tutorial/README.md

 By doing so, you'll always have access to the latest version.

-If you want to follow changes, follow the CHANGELOG.md document.
+If you want to follow changes, follow the [Change Log](CHANGELOG.md).

 ## Author